Whiplash vs Concussion Key Differences

 and start your journey toward healing!

-Whiplash is a neck injury that occurs when the head is suddenly jerked forward and backward, creating a rapid whip-like motion.
+Whiplash is a neck injury that happens when the head suddenly moves

-This sudden movement can cause strain or sprain to the muscles, ligaments, and soft tissues in the neck.
-It’s commonly associated with car accidents, especially rear-end collisions, but can also occur during sports injuries or other sudden impacts.
+This movement is sudden, and it can strain or sprain the muscles, ligaments and soft tissues that are held in the surrounding areas in the neck, commonly associated with car accidents.
+This happens especially with rear-ended collisions, but it can also happen during various kinds of sports injuries and other sudden impacts.

-- Neck pain and stiffness – The most common symptom, ranging from mild to severe
+• Neck pain and stiffness – this is the most common symptom, that can range from mild to severe

 What is a Concussion?